HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

 ![Sales 1 20~2](https://github.com/user-attachments/assets/5f12725e-8d54-4c38-b274-609272c8ccac)

+*fig 13: Socks Sales Analysis*

-Fig 15 reveals that the total frequency of customers is 1,484,  total quantity of socks  sold is 7,921 and the total revenue is 180,785.
+Fig 13 reveals that the total frequency of customers is 1,484,  total quantity of socks  sold is 7,921 and the total revenue is 180,785.

 Approximately 56% of socks sales was from South Region, approximately 17% was from East region and approximately 44% was from West region.